-Crohn's disease is an inflammatory bowel disease.
-It causes inflammation and ulcers in your digestive system, and can affect any part of your digestive tract from your mouth to your anus.
+Crohn's disease is a bowel disease that causes inflammation and ulcers in your digestive system.
+It can affect any part of your digestive tract from your mouth to your anus.

 Symptoms of Crohn's disease include:

-You may be referred to a gastroenterologist (a doctor specialising in identifying and treating conditions of the digestive system) for more tests.
+Your GP may refer you to a gastroenterologist (a doctor who specialises in identifying and treating conditions that affect the digestive system) for more tests.
 These may include the following.

-At the moment there is no cure for Crohn's disease.
-However, there are treatments that can help ease your symptoms and prevent complications.
+There isn't a cure for Crohn's disease but there are treatments to help ease your symptoms and prevent complications.
 The treatment you have will depend on how severe your condition is.
-If your condition is very mild you may not need any treatment.
+If your condition is mild, you may not need any treatment.

-Eating a healthy, balanced diet is important for everyone, including if you have Crohn’s disease.
-You may find that you’re sensitive to certain foods which can make your symptoms worse.
-If this happens, then removing these foods from your diet can help.
-Always get advice from a dietitian before making any changes to your diet.
-See our frequently asked questions for more information.
+It's important to eat a healthy, balanced diet if you have Crohn’s disease.
+You may find that certain foods, such as those high in fibre, can make your symptoms worse.
+If this happens, it might help to remove these foods from your diet while you have symptoms.
+However, get some advice from a dietitian first.
+For more information, see our frequently asked questions.

 During a flare-up, a liquid diet made up of simple forms of protein, carbohydrates and fats may help to ease your symptoms.
 These diets are called elemental or polymeric diets.
 You will need to follow them for three to six weeks.
 Because they are easier to digest they help rest your bowel, improve your nourishment and ease inflammation.

-Medicines can help to prevent a flare-up or ease your symptoms during a flare-up of Crohn’s disease.
-You may need to go into hospital for treatment if the flare-up makes you too sick to be at home.
+Medicines can help to prevent a flare-up or ease your symptoms of Crohn’s disease.
+You may need to go into hospital for treatment if you have severe symptoms during a flare-up.

-If you need pain relief, you can take over-the-counter painkillers such as paracetamol.
-You shouldn't take non-steroidal anti-inflammatory medicines (NSAIDs), such as ibuprofen or aspirin.
+If you need pain relief, you can take over-the-counter painkillers, such as paracetamol.
+Don't take non-steroidal anti-inflammatory medicines (NSAIDs), such as ibuprofen or aspirin.
 These can cause a flare-up of Crohn's disease.
 Always read the patient information leaflet that comes with your medicine and if you have any questions, ask your pharmacist or your doctor for advice.
-Painkillers will help with your symptoms but won’t affect how long a flare-up lasts, or how severe it is.

-You can have an operation to remove a severely inflamed part of your bowel or to widen areas where it has narrowed because of a stricture.
-Even if all of your affected bowel is removed, the condition can return in your previously healthy bowel, so surgery isn’t a cure for Crohn’s disease.
+You may have an operation to remove a severely inflamed part of your bowel.
+Or you might have surgery to widen areas where your bowel has narrowed because of a stricture, or to drain an abscess.
+Even if all of the affected part of your bowel is removed, the condition can return in areas of your bowel that were previously healthy.
+Therefore, surgery isn’t a cure for Crohn’s disease.

 Eight out of 10 people with Crohn's disease may need to have an operation at some point in their life.
 Some people may need several operations to treat Crohn’s disease.

-When your condition is in remission and you have few or no symptoms, then you will probably find that Crohn's disease has little impact on your day-to-day life.
+When your condition is in remission and you have few or no symptoms, you may find Crohn's disease has little impact on your day-to-day life.
 However, when you get a flare-up, your symptoms can make life more difficult.
 Frequent bouts of diarrhoea can make it harder to work.
 About one in 10 people who have had Crohn’s disease for longer than five years are unable to work.

 For answers to frequently asked questions on this topic, see FAQs.